decretist/Dissertation/Chapter4/definition.md

 suppress-bibliography: false
 title: Chapter 4
 subtitle: Definition of first- and second-recension *dicta*
+abstract: |
+  In the absence of good modern critical editions of the first and second recensions of the *Decretum*, a **proxy** for the first recension is created by applying the annotations in Winroth's appendix as a transform to Friedberg's text.
+The **proxy** for the first recension is then subtracted from Friedberg's text, leaving text from the second recension as the difference.
+The text samples from the first and second recensions of the *Decretum* that provide the basis for authorship attribution are build up by iteratively appending short units of text (the individual first- and second-recension *dicta*) that are **non-contiguous** in the original context of the *Decretum*.
 ---
 Many of the examples in this chapter will distinguish between first- and second-recension *dicta*, so this is an appropriate point at